Rainbow body: Rigpa

 Rigpa has three wisdoms, which are kadag, lhun grub and thugs rje.
 Kadag deals with trekchö.
 The lhun grub aspect has to do with esoteric practices, such as (but not limited to) tögal, that self-liberate the human body into a Sambhogakāya (rainbow body phenomenon).
 The symbol of Dzogchen is a Tibetan "A" wrapped in a thigle.
 The "A" represents kadag while the thigle represents lhun grub.
 The third wisdom, thugs rje (compassion), is the inseparability of the previous two wisdoms.

-In Dzogchen, a fundamental point of practice is to distinguish rigpa from sems (mind).
+In Dzogchen, the fundamental point of practice to attain the rainbow body is to distinguish rigpa (natural state) from sems (mind).

 The ultimate fruition of the tögal practices is a body of pure light and the dissolution of the physical body at death, this is called a rainbow body (Wylie 'ja' lus, pronounced ja lü.)
-If the four visions of tögal are not completed before death, then during death, from the point of view of an external observer, the dying person starts to shrink until he or she disappears.
+If the four visions of tögal are not completed before death, then during death, from the point of view of an external observer, the dying person starts to shrink until he or she disappears or "vanish into light".
 Usually fingernails, toenails and hair are left behind (see e.g. Togden Ugyen Tendzin, Ayu Khandro, Changchub Dorje).

-The attainment of the rainbow body is typically accompanied by the appearance of lights and rainbows.
+The attainment of the rainbow body is typically accompanied by the appearance of lights and rainbows around the body.